eleonoraarnone/isc-proposal/README.md

 # isc-proposal
 [![Build Status](https://travis-ci.org/stephlocke/isc-proposal.svg?branch=master)](https://travis-ci.org/stephlocke/isc-proposal)

-This repository is a boilerplate repository that helps you prepare your proposal for the [R Consortium](https://www.r-consortium.org).
+This repository is based on the [proposal boilerplate repository](https://github.com/RConsortium/isc-proposal) for the ISC calls of the [R Consortium](https://www.r-consortium.org).

+## Summary
+Add the summary.

+Remove everything below.

 ## Background
 Set up in 2015, the R Consortium is an organisation set up to help support the R Foundation, the R Community, and R users.